 Train strike dates: Full list of rail and Tube walkouts for August

-The summer of travel chaos wrought by rail strikes is far from over, after Britain was hit by its latest 24-hour industrial action on August 13, as train drivers’ union Aslef staged a walkout.
+The summer of travel chaos wrought by rail strikes is far from over.
+Long-running pay disputes behind the industrial action mean disruption will continue in August, with the prospect of further rail strikes in September.

+This week, just one in five trains will run due to rail strikes on Thursday and Saturday, with only half of lines across Britain open.

+Industrial action follows a 24-hour walkout on August 13 by members of train drivers’ union Aslef.

-The industrial action caused disruption into the morning of August 14, with Avanti West Coast, Arriva Rail London, CrossCountry, Great Western Railway, LNER, Greater Anglia, London Overground, Southeastern, Hull Trains and West Midlands Trains lines affected.
+The disruption continued into the morning of August 14, affecting lines used by Avanti West Coast, Arriva Rail London, CrossCountry, Great Western Railway, LNER, Greater Anglia, London Overground, Southeastern, Hull Trains and West Midlands Trains.

-Aslef was striking over drivers’ pay, with general secretary Mick Whelan saying: “Many of our members – who were the men and women who moved key workers and goods around the country during the pandemic – have not had a pay rise since 2019.”

 “We call on Aslef to come to the table, so we can fund the pay rise we want to give our people while delivering the improvements in Sunday services and greater punctuality our passengers deserve.”

-More strikes will hit commuters this week too, with the Rail, Maritime and Transport Workers’ Union (RMT) due to strike on August 18 and August 20 across 14 train operators and Network Rail.
+The Rail, Maritime and Transport Workers’ Union (RMT) is due to strike on August 18 and August 20 across 14 train operators and Network Rail.

+Network Rail confirmed that only 20pc of services will operate due to the walkout.

+There’ll also be a knock-on impact on days after the strikes, with service levels at only 70pc on Friday and 85pc on Sunday.

-Here’s what you need to know about the RMT and Aslef strikes, and other summer rail travel chaos.
+Here’s what you need to know about the Aslef and RMT strikes, and other summer rail travel chaos.

 Which train operators will be affected?